 How do I receive a DLR?

-DLRs are always requested for V2 Messaging API users, while SMPP and MM4 customers must have their requested delivery status flag set appropriately.
+DLRs are always requested for Messaging API users, while SMPP and MM4 customers must have their requested delivery status flag set appropriately both on their platform and in the Bandwidth Dashboard.
 For more information on how to set up callbacks for HTTP, please see our developer docs.

 When will I receive a DLR?

 Delivery receipts aren't guaranteed even when they're requested from destination operators.
 When Bandwidth receives them, delivery receipts are typically processed in 2 hours or less.
 If a DLR isn't received within 2 hours, you'll receive a DLR timeout error (expired DLR).

 I received an expired DLR.
 Does this mean my message wasn’t delivered?

 Not necessarily!
 An expired DLR or timeout DLR means Bandwidth didn't receive a DLR from the destination carrier or handset within the timeout window (the period we are "listening" for DLRs).
 An expired DLR (902 or 9902 error code) means Bandwidth doesn't know the delivery state of the message, given no delivery receipt from the carrier.